TremorVideoMobile/TremorVideo-Android-SDK/README.md

 # To Download
 Please contact the publisher team at Tremor Video to download the latest SDK.
 SDK 3.12 contains
-- Lib which includes TremorVideo library Tremorvideo.aar
+- **Lib** which includes TremorVideo library Tremorvideo.aar
-- Doc which includes Tremor Video Android SDK.pdf (SDK integration documentation)
+- **Doc** which includes Tremor Video Android SDK.pdf (SDK integration documentation)
-- TremorVideoExample which includes a sample app
+- **TremorVideoExample** which includes a sample app

 # New in SDK 3.12.0
 - Tremor Video’s SDK is provided as an aar instead of a jar.
 Please follow SDK integration note below to update installation of the Tremor SDK
 - New ad formats are added.
 Integrating this SDK will help improving your fill rate.

+# Android OS and Play Service Support
+- Android OS 4.0.3 - 4.0.4 (API Level 15) is he minimum OS version supported from Android SDK v3.12.0
+- Android SDK 3.12.0 supports Google Play Service revion 27+ (version 8.3+)

 # SDK integration
 - If you have already integrated Tremor iOS SDK in your applications, please review [Update from Earlier Versions](https://github.com/TremorVideoMobile/TremorVideo-Android-SDK/wiki/Updating-from-Earlier-Versions) to update your SDK to the latest SDK.